Robust Factor Number Specification for Large-dimensional Elliptical Factor Model: Conclusions

 \section{Conclusions}

 We propose two estimators, named $\hat r_{MKER}$ and $\hat r_{MKTCR}$, to determine the number of common factors for heavy-tailed data.
 By replacing sample covariance matrix with sample multivariate Kendall's tau matrix, the new criteria remain efficient even with $t_3$, $t_2$ or Cauchy samples, compared with $\hat r_{ER}$, $\hat r_{GR}$ in \cite{Ahn2013Eigenvalue} or $\hat r_{TCR}$ in \cite{Xia2017Transformed}.
-When both $N,T$ go to infinity, the consistency of the proposed methods are proved under some mild conditions.
-Simulation results show that the new methods perform comparably to those conventional estimators under Gaussian cases and obviously better when data are generated from heavy-tailed $t$ distributions.
-The FRED-MD data set introduced in \cite{McCracken2015FRED} is analyzed with both new estimators and conventional ones, which provides some new perspectives and illustrate the advantage of $\hat r_{MKTCR}$.
+When both $N,T$ go to infinity, the consistency of the proposed methods is proved under some mild conditions.
+Simulation results show that the new methods perform comparably to those conventional estimators under Gaussian cases and are significantly better when data are generated from heavy-tailed $t$ distributions.
+The FRED-MD data set introduced in \cite{McCracken2015FRED} is analyzed with both new estimators and conventional ones, which provides some new perspectives and illustrates the advantage of $\hat r_{MKTCR}$.

 The simulation study shows that when the errors are serially correlated, the new estimators still perform quite well.
 Thus we aim to relax the conditions in Assumption \ref{asum:1} to a stationary time series structure {or maybe even to the dynamic structure} in our future research.
-We claim that the independent assumption are only for obtaining the convergence of sample multivariate Kendall's tau matrix, {with} a matrix form Bernstein inequality of U-Statistics.
+We claim that the independent assumption is only for obtaining the convergence of sample multivariate Kendall's tau matrix, where permutation and splitting techniques are involved.
 The main difficulty for this extension is that it's difficult to define the stationarity for elliptical time series.
 The traditional weak stationarity doesn't hold because we do not assume finite moments, while the strict stationarity doesn't hold because the elliptical distributions are not closed under independent sums.
-We leave this problem for future research.
+On the other hand, it's also possible to extend the elliptical assumption to skewed elliptical distributions or to the cases when $\bF_t$ and $\bu_t$ are independent.
+We leave these extensions for future research.

+Recently, Fan et al. \cite{fan2018farmtest} proposed robust covariance estimator with bounded fourth moment constraint, which is